Post

 What grew out of those posts

-The original scripts handled the core problem: apply the right xrandr config, set the correct primary screen, lock in 165Hz.
-That covered the display bug.
+The original scripts handled the core problem of getting the displays to behave themselves, by applying the right xrandr configuration, setting the correct primary screen, and locking in the refresh rate at 165Hz.
+That covered the display bug, but it left a few other quiet annoyances unaddressed.

-Then I wanted the panel layout to switch alongside the monitors.
-Working on one screen means a single panel in the centre.
-Working on two means panels spread across both.
-Cinnamon stores all of this in dconf, so display-save-layout.sh snapshots the current panel config to a shell script of dconf write calls, restored automatically on each profile switch.
+The next thing I wanted, once the displays themselves were holding their settings, was for the panel layout to switch alongside the monitor configuration rather than lagging behind it.
+Working on one screen wants a single panel sitting in the middle of it, while working on two wants panels spread across both monitors in a configuration that makes sense for that arrangement.
+Cinnamon stores all of this in dconf, which meant display-save-layout.sh could snapshot the current panel config to a small shell script of dconf write calls, then have that script run automatically on each profile switch from then on.

 The next gap was persistence across reboots. xrandr settings are runtime-only, so switching to work mode, shutting down, and coming back the next day would put everything back to the Nvidia driver’s best guess.
 The fix was a Zenity dialog at shutdown and restart asking which profile to use next, saving the answer to ~/.config/display-mode, and an autostart entry that reads it and calls the right script on every login.